-Chris Mudge joined head coach Jason Hooten’s men’s basketball coaching staff on June 1, 2010, and has helped direct the Bearkats to a 98-69 record during the past five seasons.
+Chris Mudge joined head coach Jason Hooten’s men’s basketball coaching staff on June 1, 2010, and has helped direct the Bearkats to a 116-85 record during the past six seasons.

-That includes back-to-back 20-plus win seasons the past two years.
-Sam Houston’s 50 victories is the most for the program in a two-year span since the 1972 and 1973 Bearkat squads first accomplished the feat.
+That included back-to-back 20-plus win seasons in 2014 and 2015.
+The 50 victories is the most for the program in a two-year span since the 1972 and 1973 Bearkat squads first accomplished the feat.

-The past two years, Mudge helped direct Sam Houston to its third and fourth post-season national tournament appearance as an NCAA Division I competitor.
+The past three years, Mudge helped direct Sam Houston to NCAA post-season national tournament in the CollegeInside.com Tournament.

 Each of Mudge’s seasons at Sam Houston the Kats have earned Southland tournament berths.
-Sam Houston reached the tournament semi-finals in 2013 and the finals in both 2014 and 2015
+Sam Houston reached the tournament semi-finals in 2013, the finals in both 2014 and 2015 and the semi-finals for the fourth consecutive season in 2016.

 Prior to joining the Bearkat staff, Mudge served as the assistant coach at Midland College for two years, helping lead the Chaparrals to a 63-7 record and back-to-back National Junior College Athletic Association (NJCAA) national top 10 rankings.